aditib738/my-website/content/project/mob/index.md

 ---
 title: A map for equitable growth in South Asia
-summary: Joint work with the World Bank
+summary: Joint work with the World Bank SARCE
 tags:
 - Policy
 date: "2021-01-27T00:00:00Z"